 This way, you can establish a common agreement on using work categories, define when new work should start, when a task should be considered completed, SLAs, using colors on your board etc.

 Make sure to create only a few work policies at first.
 Do not overdo it.
 Furthermore, strive to make your work policies well-defined and simple.
 They need to be visible and open to discussion.
 Remember that just like anything else in Kanban, work policies are also prone to continuous improvement.

 Visualization of work policies on a Kanban board in Kanbanize

 Step 5: Add Work in Progress (WIP) Limits

-Many people neglect the importance of this step, as they think that multitasking is possible.
+Many people neglect the importance of this step, as they think multitasking is possible.
 Multitasking isn’t a possible act by our brain; what we do is context-switching between multiple tasks.
-Context switching is considered a waste in Kanban; it has a cost and should be eliminated through the implementation of WIP limits.
+Context switching is considered a waste in Kanban; it has a cost and should be eliminated by implementing WIP limits.

 Step 6: Establish a Feedback-Friendly Atmosphere